aaronbrown404/HouseMates/README.md

 ## Troubleshooting

 If any unexpected behavior occurs while using Housemates, verify your internet connection has not been interrupted as the app requires updates from frequent updates to the database.

-If the issue persists, close the application and then relaunch it.
-Follow the instructions listed in the setup section if necessary.

 ## Technical Support